yingweiwo

 Toxicity/Toxicokinetics

-SRT2104 was well tolerated in all of these studies, with no serious adverse reactions observed.
-SRT2104 displayed a dose-dependent, but sub-proportional increase in exposure following single dose and repeated dose administration.
-Accumulation of three-fold or less occurs after 7 days of repeat dosing.
-The mean bioavailability was circa 14% and the mean clearance was circa 400 ml min(-1).
-Although there were no substantial effects on exposure resulting from gender or formulation differences, a notable food effect was observed, manifested as up to four-fold increase in exposure parameters.[1]
+SRT2104 was well tolerated in all studies, with no serious adverse events observed.
+Exposure to SRT2104 increased in a dose-dependent manner after single and repeated administration, but the increase was less than the dose-proportional.
+The cumulative drug dose did not exceed three-fold after 7 days of repeated administration.
+The mean bioavailability was approximately 14%, and the mean clearance was approximately 400 ml min⁻¹.
+Although gender or formulation differences did not significantly affect exposure, a significant food effect was observed, manifested as an increase in exposure parameters up to four-fold.
+[1]

 References